kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 270 end
     action 280 cli command "write"
 ```
-First, let's address the primary problem, the naming of interfaces with descriptions.
+<green>First</green>, let's address the primary problem, the naming of interfaces with descriptions.

 You will see that lines *201 to 220* were added to the EEM script.
 We look for the keyword `Trans-Bridge` within the built-in variable to determine if the port is connected to an Access Point within that section.
 It results in a True or binary 1 state, and the included code from lines *211 to 220* runs line by line.
-The configuration adds a description to the interface for the phone of <green>`description AP - KO-AP0C75 - GigabitEthernet0`</green>, for example.
+The configuration adds a description to the interface for the phone of `description AP - KO-AP0C75 - GigabitEthernet0`, for example.

 You will see that lines *250 to 260* were added to the EEM script.
 We look for the keyword `Phone` within the built-in variable to determine if the port is connected to a Phone within that section.
 It results in a True or binary 1 state, and the included code from lines *253 to 260* runs line by line.
 For example, the configuration adds a description to the interface for the phone of `description Phone - SEPB07D47D34910 - Port 1`.